 It is important to encourage your children to find their own interests in the natural world.
 As parents and educators, we need to create space for children to discover clues and find the answers to the questions they pose.

-Each week we will post a new challenge for your family to enjoy explore together!
+Approximately every week we will post a new challenge for your family to enjoy explore together!

-Week 1 Forest School Challenge
+Lesson 1 Forest School Challenge

 This week’s activity is to hug a tree.
 You’d be surprised how much kids love to do this.
 They have so much fun giggling running from tree to tree.
 This may be due to my own enthusiasm.
 Monkey see — monkey do!